-- 1. PrqIn1 Wait until Input 1 is true - 2.
+- 1. PrgIn1 Wait until Input 1 is true - 2.
 PrgIn2 Wait until Input 2 is true - 3.
 PrgIn 1&2 Wait until Inputs 1 AND 2 are true - 4.
 PrgIn 1or2 Wait until Inputs 1 OR 2 is true - 5.
 PVWaitIP Wait until the measured temperature reaches a threshold value before continuing.
 It can operate in one of 4 ways: - 1.
 'Abs Hi' Wait until the measured temperature is greater than or equal to a value 'WaitVal' set for that segment. - 2.
-'Abs Lo' Wait until the measured temperature is less than or equal to a value 'WaitVal' set for that segment.
+'Abs Lo' Wait until the measured temperature is less than or equal to a value 'WaitVal' set for that segment. - 3.
+'Dev Hi' Wait until the measured temperature exceeds a fixed threshold by an amount 'WaitVal' set for that segment.